Level-2/Transphporm/README.md

 ```

-`repeat` tells Transphorm to repeat the selected element for each of the supplied array.
+`repeat` tells Transphporm to repeat the selected element for each of the supplied array.

 `data(users)` reads `$data['users']` as supplied in PHP.